PhotonVision/photonvision-docs/source/docs/getting-started/installation/mac-os.rst

 Installing Java
 ---------------
 PhotonVision requires a JDK installed and on the system path.
 JDK 11 or higher is needed.
 You may already have this if you have fully installed the FRC toolchain.
-If not, `download and install it from here <https://www.oracle.com/java/technologies/downloads/#jdk17-mac>`_.
+If not, `download and install it from here <https://adoptopenjdk.net/>`_.

 Downloading the Latest Stable Release of PhotonVision
 -----------------------------------------------------
 Download the latest stable release of PhotonVision from the `GitHub releases page <https://github.com/PhotonVision/photonvision/releases>`_.

+.. warning:: Be careful to pick the latest stable release.
+"Draft" or "Pre-Release" versions are not stable and often have bugs.

 Running PhotonVision
 --------------------